shakurocom/InfinityScrollView/README.md

 ![](Resources/infinity_scroll_with_different_sizes.gif)

-Infinity scroll example with snap to item center:
+Infinity scroll example with snap to center item:

 ![](Resources/infinity_scroll_with_snap_to_center.gif)